SamanthaLLee/samanthallee.github.io/src/content/experience/ptl/index.md

 I have always loved teaching, and as an instructor, I care a lot about accessibility and am always looking to improve my methods.
 To complement my work, I enrolled in a pedagogy course in Spring 2021 to better facilitate learning, engage students in discourse, and promote active learning.

-Currently, I remain a head TA and manage lesson plans, the Q&A Piazza forum, project grading, and weekly office hours.
+I remained a head TA and managed lesson plans, the Q&A Piazza forum, project grading, and weekly office hours until graduation.